Javier-FernandezCarabantes/RNN-DAS/README.md

 - `dx_m`: The spatial sampling in meters (m) between channels.
 - `begin_time`: The start date in the format `'1970-01-01T00:00:00.000'`.

-To run the model, you must provide a `files_id.txt` file, which lists the event IDs corresponding to the HDF5 files to be processed.
+To run the model, you must provide a `files.txt` file, which lists the event IDs corresponding to the HDF5 files to be processed.
 This file should contain one event ID per line:

 ```
 event_id_1